prof-nussbaum/Auto-Encoder-CODEC/README.md

-# Auto-Associative-CODEC
+# Auto-Encoder-CODEC
-Auto-Associative How To
+This is an Auto-Encoder or Auto-Associative How To

 This repository includes "how to" examples of auto-associative neural networks.
+These are sometimes called Auto-Encoders.
 These networks have the ability to encode and decode (CODEC) sample data in the most efficient and low-loss way.
 The minimization of the loss function is accomplished through the use of gradient descent training algorithms.